mithles-o5/AgenticAI_HPE/new_readme.md

 4. **Resource Resolver & CMDB**: Isolates the target hardware.
 It matches query tokens (serial numbers, IPs, FQDNs) against a PostgreSQL registry (or Redis cache for hot-path lookup) to identify the target controller FQDN, device category, and REST endpoint template.
 5. **Capability Registry**: A centralized FastAPI registry where agents register their capabilities on startup.
 The execution engine queries this service to discover which agent can fulfill a given task type and action.
 6. **Execution Engine (Dispatcher)**: Orchestrates task distribution.
 It queries the Capability Registry, normalizes the target payload, and POSTs the structured request to the resolved agent.
-7. **Domain-Specific Agents**: Dedicated microservices (Server, Storage, Network, Cloud, On-Prem) that wrap vendor protocols (Redfish, SNMP, IPMI, S3) and translate standardized tasks into raw API calls.
+7. **Domain-Specific Agents**: Dedicated microservices (Server, Storage, Network, Cloud, On-Prem) that wrap vendor protocols (Redfish) and translate standardized tasks into raw API calls.
 8. **Vendor APIs / Mock Servers**: Simulated local environments mimicking HPE OneView, iLO, DSCC, Cisco switches, and AWS/Azure APIs to allow secure sandbox validation.

 ![Stratum Full Architecture](stratum_full_architecture.png)